opencv/opencv/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.markdown

 Hello OpenCV sample
 -------------------

+In this section we're gonna create a simple app that does nothing but OpenCV loading.
+In next section we'll extend it to support camera.

 In addition to this instruction you can use some video guide, for example [this one](https://www.youtube.com/watch?v=bR7lL886-uc&ab_channel=ProgrammingHut)

 1. Open Android Studio and create empty project by choosing ***Empty Views Activity***